microsoft/mu/docs/How/integration_checklist.md

 * Tag the branch as `*_Rebase` and push tag to remotes
   * NOTE: From here on out, can only make new commits
-* On the 3 cicular dependency repos, will need to create a temp commit that updates dependencies to point at the corresponding `rebase/*_staging` branch, rather than the final `release/*` branch
+* On the 3 circular dependency repos, will need to create a temp commit that updates dependencies to point at the corresponding `rebase/*_staging` branch, rather than the final `release/*` branch

 ### e) Run Testing

-* Repeatedly run the PR gate pipelines (recomment using the servers) and resolve build issues as they emerge
+* Repeatedly run the PR gate pipelines (recommend using the servers) and resolve build issues as they emerge
   * Each issue should be solved in it's own commit and include an update to the Readme with details and potential follow-up actions

 ### f) Clean Up

-* Once passing CI on a given repo, first rebase agains the `*_Rebase` tag to remove the temp commit for dependencies if it was created
+* Once passing CI on a given repo, first rebase against the `*_Rebase` tag to remove the temp commit for dependencies if it was created
   * Should only apply to the 3 circular dependency repos
 * Confirm all CI Build notes were updated in the Readme